carvel-dev/carvel/site/content/kapp-controller/docs/develop/authoring-command.md

 title: Package Authoring Command Reference
 ---

+# Package

 ## Overview
-Package authoring commands are introduced to smoothens the journey of packaging your manifest as a Carvel Package.
+As of `kctrl` version `v0.40.0+`.
+Package authoring commands are introduced to smoothen the journey of packaging your manifest as a Carvel Package.
 As a end result this commands generate required YAML files to consume the Package or PackageRepository.
-By default this all commands runs in an interactive flow which can be disabled using `-y`, `--yes`.
+By default this all commands runs in an interactive flow which can be disabled using `-y`, `--yes` flag.

 ## Package Init
 The `package init` command takes some inputs and initialise package creation.
 It generates `package-build.yml` and `package-resources.yml` which get used to create a Carvel Package and PackageMetadata during `package release` stage.
 ```bash
 $ kctrl package init
 ```
+Supported flags:
+- `--chdir` _string_, Working directory with package-build and other config

 Note: We always suggest to run `pkg init` in an interactive flow.

 ## Package Release